-I became pregnant again and miscarried.
+I became pregnant again and miscarried needlessly from hypothyroidism.
 That was the tipping point when my hypothyroidism symptoms raged high and I hit rock bottom.
 To tell you the truth I don’t know how I made it through that dark time in my life.
 I found myself unable to keep my eyes open.
 I knew that something was very wrong.

 I have a feeling I’m not alone.

-Back to school is here.
-My email inbox is filled with ads for after-school activities.
-That feeling of not being a good mom is coming over me again because I know that I don’t have the energy to keep up with all the activities.
+Sometimes that feeling of not being a good mom comes over me.
+I don’t always have enough energy to keep up with everything.
 I get tired just watching all the other moms racing their children around to all their activities.
 But that’s okay.
 I remind myself.

 I’m so thankful that I finally found a great thyroid doctor.
 I’m feeling better than ever but I never want to go back to that dark place again.
 I know my limitations.
 I know that stress is my number one killer.
 Emotional and physical stress can take me down in one quick punch.
 I put so much of myself into caring for my children, I end up neglecting myself.
 I have to be so careful.
 I need to be good to myself and not feel guilty about it.

 To care for others, you must care for yourself.

 I have my hands full balancing life with my two beautiful boys Benjamin and Hudson.
 When that inner voice whispers that I’m a failure as a mom because I don’t have the energy to keep up like everyone else, I try my best to remind myself of one important thing.

 Step into my shoes and walk the life I’m living and if you get as far as I am, just maybe you will see what an AWESOME HYPOTHYROID MOM I really am.